-Be careful driving or operating machinery until you know how Ciprol affects you.
-Ciprol may cause drowsiness, dizziness or lightheadedness in some people.
+Be careful driving or operating machinery until you know how CIPROL affects you.
+This medicine may cause drowsiness, dizziness or light-headedness in some people.
 If any of these occur, do not drive, operate machinery or do anything else that could be dangerous.

-Tell your doctor immediately if you experience any discomfort, pain or inflammation of any tendons (particularly the Archilles tendon, stretching from the heel of your foot to your calf).
-Ciprol can cause tendons to be torn, however this side effect is rare.
+Tell your doctor immediately if you experience any discomfort, pain or inflammation of any tendons (particularly the Achilles tendon, stretching from the heel of your foot to your calf).
+CIPROL can cause tendons to be torn, however this side effect is rare.

-Be careful if you consume large amounts of caffeine while you are taking Ciprol.
-Ciprol may increase side effects of caffeine such as sleeplessness, anxiety, tremor, increased heartbeat and headache.
+Be careful if you consume large amounts of caffeine while you are taking CIPROL.
+This medicine may increase side effects of caffeine such as sleeplessness, anxiety, tremor, increased heartbeat and headache.
 Caffeine is contained in coffee, tea and cola drinks.

 Do not be alarmed by this list of possible side effects.
 You may not experience any of them.